-Although the first warnings about foam problems with CPAP machines were disclosed in an investor report in April 2021, the Philips Respironics recall was first posted by the manufacturer on June 14, 2021.
+Although the first warnings about foam problems with CPAP machines were disclosed in an investor report in April 2021, the Philips Respironics recall notice was not posted by the manufacturer until June 14, 2021.

 An estimated 3.5 million CPAP, BiPAP and ventilator devices were impacted by the recall, each containing a PE-PUR sound abatement foam that is designed to reduce noise and vibrations of the machine.
 However, the polyester-based polyurethan foam can degrade and release particulate matter and toxic gas into the users respiratory airway.

 Most of the devices impacted by the Philips Respironics recall are the company’s DreamStation CPAP machines.
 However, 18 different products sold between 2009 and April 2021 have been recalled.